xiaosu-zhu/Aurora.Music/README.md

 ## To-Dos

 * Advance Extensibility, including UI layout extensibility with config files, and audio effects from optional packages.
-* Using machine learning to generate mix collections.
+* Using machine learning to generate mixed collections.
-* Using trained model to classify music by genres.
+* Using trained models to classify music by genres.
-* Radio.
+* Radios.
 * Lyric syncing word-by-word.
 * Lastfm scrobbler.